vedi/knowledge-base/src/documents/cocos2dx/js/profile/Profile_Events.html.md

 this.onLoginStarted = function (provider, autoLogin, payload) {
   //  provider - The provider on where the login has started
-  //  autoLogin - comes "true" if user login automatically
+  //  autoLogin - will be "true" if the user was logged in using the AutoLogin functionality
   //  payload - an identification String sent from the caller of the action
   // ... your game specific implementation here ...
 }